 Use of AI in recruiting can automate every step of the recruiting process right from candidate sourcing and screening to the actual hiring.
 It also removes the unconscious human bias in recruiting thus allowing for a more diverse recruiting of workforce.

 How to get started with automated recruiting

 From applicant tracking systems to use of chatbots, the technological options to get started with automation of recruiting are plenty.
-The recruiters don’t need to sift through hundreds of resumes in order to shortlist the candidates.
+Recruiters don’t need to sift through hundreds of DevOps resumes, for instance, in order to shortlist DevOps engineering candidates.
 AI automates the task and provides a list of the shortlisted candidates that can then be tested and interviewed before finally recruiting them.

 AI can help organizations make a move towards blind recruiting in which the demographic barriers such as age, gender, race, and ethnicity are not factored in during the screening process.
 This results in a more diverse, bias-free recruitment process.